 Local Dimming – What Is It?

-As the name itself might suggest, local dimming is a feature that allows for specific portions of the display’s backlight to be turned off completely, and it is a crucial feature for LCD HDR displays.
+As the name itself might suggest, local dimming is a feature that allows for specific portions of the display’s backlight to be turned off completely, and it is a highly important feature for LCD HDR displays.

-Since all LCD displays utilize an active backlight, they cannot display true blacks.
-To be more specific, in the case of LCD displays, black is displayed when the panel blocks the light emitted by the backlight, but since it’s impossible to block 100% of the light emitted, blacks end up appearing as dark shades of gray rather than true black.
+Since all LCD displays utilize an active backlight, they cannot display true black.
+To be more specific, in the case of LCD displays, black is displayed when the panel blocks a portion of the light emitted by the backlight.
+And since it’s impossible to block 100% of the light emitted, blacks end up appearing as dark shades of gray instead.

 What Constitutes Good Local Dimming?